tejasva-087/wikiLearn/.github/README.md

     Backend -.-> DBContainer
 ```

+> [!NOTE]
+> While WikiLearn utilizes multiple frontend and backend services, the separation is architectural rather than experiential.
+Users interact with a seamless, unified application, unaware of the distributed nature of the system.
+This microservice approach allows our team to develop, deploy, and scale components independently while maintaining a cohesive product experience.
+Despite the technical complexity behind the scenes, the end result is a fluid, responsive platform that handles increased load gracefully.

 ##### *<div align="center"><sub>Frontend</sub></div>*

 WikiLearn's frontend combines React with TypeScript for type safety and robust development.
 We use Sass for custom component styling alongside Tailwind CSS for utility-based rapid development.
 Redux manages application state, React Router handles navigation between views, and Axios facilitates reliable API communication.
 This architecture ensures a responsive, maintainable UI that scales with our feature set.